-UPDATE 1-German two-year bond yields at six-week low on Fed inflation caution
+UPDATE 2-Germany's two-year bond yield hits six-week low on Fed inflation caution

 3 Min Read

-* Euro zone bond yield fall 3-5 bps
+* Euro zone bond yield fall as much as 5 bps

 * Sentiment lifted by dovish Fed statement